Search Knowledge Base by Keyword

 NOTE: Only one calculation column on a report is currently supported.

-4. Add custom status columns to the report (Assets only)
+4. Add custom status columns to the report (Data Types only)

 1. From the Add Column drop down, select Custom Status Column to bring up the New Custom Status dialog